Kimserey/BlogArchive/20180824_mitmproxy.md

-# Inspect proxied requests ffrom Nginx to Kestrel
+# Inspect proxied requests from Nginx to Kestrel

 In previous blog posts, we saw [how to proxy requests to an ASP NET Core application using Nginx](https://kimsereyblog.blogspot.com/2018/06/asp-net-core-with-nginx.html).
 We saw that request headers also can be proxied with `proxy_set_header` In order to ease development, we need to be able to debug the values to verify that they are what we expect.
 Today we will see two methods to inspect the proxied requests.
 This post will be composed by two parts: